dmitigr/pgfe/README.md

 ## Features

   - fast and robust;
-  - can be easily used as header-only library;
+  - can be used as either header-only, static or shared library;
   - works with database connections in both blocking and non-blocking IO manner;
   - supports prepared statements with both positional and named parameters;
   - provides first-class support for calling functions and procedures;